rajjai/jai-project/README.md

 # jai-project
-my first project in the github
+my first project in the github learning